dclement1/Remote_Sensing_Workshop_2/README.md

 # Shelburne Falls, MA, U.S.A.
 ### For this project I wanted to look at the flood risk posed by the Deerfield River, on the town of Shelburne Falls, Massachusetts.
 This town has been affected in the past by flood events,depicted in the video below, and having a better picture of specific areas which could be problematic in future flood events, could be extremely beneficial.
+* The data used in this project was obtained through The National Oceanic and Atmospheric Administration (NOAA) from thier website at the following adress: https://coast.noaa.gov/dataviewer/#/

 - Below we have a youtube video of the flooding in the town of Shelburne Falls which was caused by Hurricane Irene in 2011.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/-YuQWLGA870" frameborder="0" allowfullscreen="allowfullscreen"></iframe>